-4.2 File to be submitted by the investigation officer
+4 File to be submitted by the investigation officer

-- 39. ESMA is invited by the Commission to advise on the content of the file with his or her findings that the investigation officer must submit to ESMA, with a view of ensuring that ESMA is in a position to take into consideration all relevant facts when adopting supervisory measures or enforcement decisions regarding Benchmark Administrators. - 40.
-In the consultation paper, ESMA took into account the similarities between Article 25i(2) of EMIR as amended, Article 64(2) of EMIR as amended, Article 23e(2) of the CRA Regulation. and Articles 48i(2), 48i(3) and 48i(4) of BMR as amended.
-ESMA also considered Articles 3 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
-Based on its experience, ESMA did not consider that major changes were needed for the procedural rules regarding Benchmark Administrators compared to the ones currently applicable to TRs and CRAs or the ones proposed for TC-CCPs.
+- 28. ESMA is invited by the Commission to advise on the content of the file with his or her findings that the investigation officer must submit to ESMA, with a view of ensuring that ESMA is in a position to take into consideration all relevant facts when adopting supervisory measures or enforcement decisions regarding Benchmark Administrators. - 29.
+ESMA has taken into account the similarities between Article 25i(2) of EMIR as amended, Article 64(2) of EMIR as amended, Article 23e(2) of the CRA Regulation. and Articles 48i(2), 48i(3) and 48i(4) of BMR as amended.
+ESMA has also considered Articles 3 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
+Based on its experience, ESMA does not consider that major changes are needed for the procedural rules regarding Benchmark Administrators compared to the ones currently applicable to TRs and CRAs or the ones proposed for TC-CCPs.

-- 41. The completeness of the file is assessed by ESMA with regard to the list of documents to be included in the file according to the TR and CRA Commission Delegated Regulations.
+- 30. The completeness of the file is assessed by ESMA with regard to the list of documents to be included in the file according to the TR and CRA Commission Delegated Regulations.
 When one of these documents is missing, ESMA should request it from the investigation officer.
-However, ESMA cannot direct the investigation of the investigation officer who is independent. - 42.
-Based on the practice of the investigation officer in previous enforcement cases with respect to TRs and CRAs, ESMA considered that, where relevant, it would make sense to provide for the inclusion of a copy of the statement of findings of the investigation officer, as amended, in the file.
+However, ESMA cannot direct the investigation of the investigation officer who is independent. - 31.
+Based on the practice of the investigation officer in previous enforcement cases with respect to TRs and CRAs, ESMA considers that, where relevant, it would make sense to provide for the inclusion of a copy of the statement of findings of the investigation officer, as amended, in the file.
 Following the receipt of the written submissions of the person subject to the investigation, it may happen that the investigation officer produces an amended version of his or her statement of findings.
-In such cases, both versions of the statement of findings should be included in the file to be submitted to ESMA. - 43.
-ESMA received no comments regarding the above proposals.
-ESMA has thus maintained them.
-The final proposal is included below.
+In such cases, both versions of the statement of findings should be included in the file to be submitted to ESMA.